AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/offline-channels/configurations-for-multiple-campaign-record-types.md

 **Missing Picklist Values from the "Enable Buyer Touchpoints" Field**

 If your SFDC org uses multiple campaign record types, the picklist values for the "Enable Buyer Touchpoints" must be added for each record type.
-In order to add the options, follow the steps below.
+To add the options, follow the steps below.

 1. Go to **[!UICONTROL Setup]** > **[!UICONTROL Customize]** > **[!UICONTROL Campaigns]** > **[!UICONTROL Record Types]**.